DidIrb/express-templates/.changeset/happy-spoons-join.md

 "exird": patch
 ---

-Fixing Package Deployment issue, with dist folder included and other files excluded
+Fixing Package Deployment issue, with dist folder included and other files excluded.